 Be aware that the string you got contains two strings “…” + “…” that must be merged into one to work.
+(The syntax with quotes is meant for a DNS zone file if you run your own name server like bind.)
 There must usually not be any quotes in the record data.
 Depending on your ISP it may take a while until the new record is visible on the internet.
 You can use dig to verify that:

 dig +trace 2019122401._domainkey.example.org txt